Diagnostics

 • Nuclear diagnostics determine the ratio of high-energy and lower-energy, or “down-scattered,” neutrons and measure physical properties such as neutron yield, ion temperature, bang time, core temperature, and reaction history.

-Graph Showing Diagnostics by Year
+Graph Showing Diagnostics by Year and Channels by Year

 (Left) Running total of commissioned diagnostics on NIF by year.
 (Right) Running total of data channels by year.
 Target diagnostics capability continues to grow on NIF annually as new capabilities are added.